 When you’re pulled over on suspicion of drunk or impaired driving, you’re in a tight spot.
 Colorado laws make it tough to decline a chemical test, and the standards for challenging a result are high.
 Even so, blood tests are not perfect, and neither are police officers.
-An experienced DUI defense attorney understands how to manage a DUI, DWAI, or UDD case.
+An experienced criminal defense attorney understands how to manage a DUI, DWAI, or UDD case.
 They may be able to reduce your penalties or, in some cases, even get charges dismissed.

 How Blood Tests Work in Colorado